 Applicants must be intending to undertake a postgraduate degree in Law, Science, Legal Studies or other appropriate discipline.
-Preference will be given to applicants who propose to study the law and legal system in a social context, science/law or international law.
-Information and application forms are available from the Lionel Murphy Foundation, GPO Box 4545, Sydney NSW 2001.
-Tel (02) 9223 5151, Fax (02) 9223 5267.
+Preference will be given to applicants who are proposing study of the law and legal system in a social context, science/law or international law.
+Information and application forms are available from the Lionel Murphy Foundation, GPO Box 4545, Sydney NSW 2001, Tel (02) 9223 5151, Fax (02) 9223 5267.
 Applications close mid-September.